RivanJarjes/workoutAnalyzer/README.md

-# Lat pull-down Form Analyzer
+# Lateral Pull-down Form Analyzer
-A computer vision application that analyzes pull-up form using pose estimation and machine learning to identify common errors and count repetitions.
+A computer vision application that analyzes Lateral Pull-down form using pose estimation and machine learning to identify common errors and count repetitions.

 ## Features